 - Home efficiency.
 Fed up of wasting time looking for food in your fridge freezer?
 Can’t find a space to put your leftovers?
 Tighten up your kitchen with some simple organisation.
 It may only be a minute or so every time you open the fridge, but those add up.
 Reduce stress and time-wasting with some good old fashioned logistics.

-- Okay, we won’t lie, another great reason to organise your fridge freezer is because it just looks better.
-These things are gorgeous on the outside, make it look beautiful on the inside too.
+- Because!
+Another great reason to organise your fridge freezer is because it just looks better.
+Our American fridge freezers look fab on the outside, make it look beautiful on the inside too.

 How to Organise Your Fridge

-The top shelf of our fridge freezer is for ready-to-eat foods.
+The top shelf of your American fridge freezer is for ready-to-eat foods.
 Your leftovers, sandwich meats and so on.
 This is also a good place for herbs and drinks.

 The middle section of your fridge is your dairy section.
 Try and keep cheeses refrigerated in Tupperware containers to prevent them going off sooner and to keep their freshness.
 This is a good place for your butter, milk and yoghurt too.